Chart Color Schemes

 Health performance in Werribee - East is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Werribee - East faces significant health challenges with common health conditions prevalent across all age groups but particularly high among older cohorts.
-Approximately 54% of its total population (~10,339 people) has private health cover, compared to 51.4% in Greater Melbourne.
+Werribee - East faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older cohorts.
+Approximately 54% of the total population (~10,339 people) has private health cover, compared to 51.4% across Greater Melbourne.

-Mental health issues and asthma are the most common medical conditions, affecting 9.1 and 8.5% of residents respectively.
-Around 67.5% of residents report being free from medical ailments, compared to 79.2% across Greater Melbourne.
-As of 30 June 20XX, 17.1% of residents are aged 65 and over (3,282 people), higher than the 8.3% in Greater Melbourne.
-Health outcomes among seniors require more attention than those for the broader population.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 9.1 and 8.5% of residents respectively.
+About 67.5% of residents declare themselves completely clear of medical ailments, compared to 79.2% across Greater Melbourne.
+As of June 30, 2019, 17.1% of residents are aged 65 and over (3,282 people), which is higher than the 8.3% in Greater Melbourne.
+Health outcomes among seniors require more attention due to these challenges.

 Frequently Asked Questions - Health